Missourians packed into a city council meeting to fight a mask mandate. One of the attendees now has covid.

 Another attendee noted that masks were “common sense” given the new wave of cases.
 “It puzzles me why we resist,” she said.

-The city council ultimately voted against the measure in a 4-2 vote.
+The city council ultimately voted against the measure in a 4-to-2 vote.
 Weir, the mayor, and one other council member, Dan Hobart, voted in favor of the mandate.

-Council member Mike Huff, who voted no, said that while covid is dangerous, he has no right to dictate people’s decisions on how they protect themselves.
+Council member Mike Huff, who voted no, said that while the coronavirus is dangerous, he has no right to dictate people’s decisions on how they protect themselves.

 “I believe this is too much overreach for municipal government,” Huff said, according to the Examiner.
 “I wish all people would get a vaccine, but it is a personal choice.”

-Two weeks later — the standard amount of time it can take for covid symptoms to surface — the Independence health department learned at least one attendee had tested positive for the virus, exposing the entire room.
+Two weeks later — the standard amount of time it can take for coronavirus symptoms to surface — the Independence health department learned at least one attendee had tested positive for the virus, exposing the entire room.